microsoft/fluentui/rfcs/react-components/components/simple-component-implementation.md

 - We can add more design guidance
 - While the user still has to do more work than option 2, it's way easier than option 1.
 - Simpler to maintain than option 2.
-- Can make option1 easier to follow.
+- Can make option 1 easier to follow.

 #### Cons